clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

       sudo systemctl start nginx

 #.
 Verify the web server is running at \http://localhost.
 At this point
-   you should see a "404 Not Found" message.
+   you should no longer see a "404 Not Found" message.

 Related topics
 **************